Density of periodic points, invariant measures and almost equicontinuous points of cellular automata

 \subsection{Almost equicontinuous points of cellular automata}

-In \cite{GI87} Gilman shows that for a Bernoulli measure $\mu$ it is possible to divide the cellular automata set in three following classes: The class of CA where there exists equicontinuous points, the class of CA with $\mu$-almost equicontinuous points but without equicontinuous point and the class of almost expansive CA. In this section we recall the topological and measurable definitions for the expansiveness and equicontinuous classes of cellular automata $F$ of radius $r$ acting on set $A^\ZZ$ where $A$ is a finite set.
-Since all the Gilman proof use the shift ergodicity of the Bernoulli measure, we extend the initial definitions to any shift ergodic measure.
+In \cite{GI87} Gilman shows that considering any Bernoulli measure $\mu$, it is possible to divide the set of all CA in the three following classes: The class of CA where there exist equicontinuous points, the class of CA with $\mu$-almost equicontinuous points but without equicontinuous point and the class of $\mu$-almost expansive CA. In this section we recall the topological and classical definitions for the expansive and equicontinuous classes of CA acting on $A^{\ZZ}$ and we extend the Gilman's measurable definitions to any probability measure $\mu$.